-and village development like preparation of micro farm/non farm

-plan implementation. plans and its livelihoods.

-•

-Analyze and report on implementation.

-field data collated by Provide capacity building data and report to the

-Field executives/ Cluster and technical trainings to field executive on a

-coordinators on a para workers for weekly basis.

-quarterly and need basis.
-Household level

-Monitoring of project extension

-activities basis the village • Collect and collate on

-level plans prepared and field data and report to

-periodic milestones. project manager.

-• Liaison with the relevant • Cluster coordinators will

-stakeholders support the field

-Prepare quarterly executives in project

-progress reports for implementation and will

-submission to Project ve based in the project

-Coordinator offices, they will also be

-responsible for

-monitoring the field

-executives
+- like preparation of micro plans and its implementation. - Provide capacity building and technical trainings to para workers for Household level extension - Collect and collate on field data and report to project manager. - Cluster coordinators will support the field executives in project implementation and will ve based in the project offices, they will also be responsible for monitoring the field executives